Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: System Model

 \subsection{Channel Structure}

-We consider a cellular system where two base stations (BSs) are positioned such that they create a region of overlap in coverage.
+We consider a cellular system where two BSs are positioned such that they create a region of overlap in coverage.
 Naturally, while cellular systems typically have far more than two BSs, a reduction to a two-BS system for analytical reasons enables a tractable analytical framework while still allowing exploration of a large number of microscopic parameters to use in optimizing network performance.
-As our model is of microscopic nature, the extension to a multi-BS system is beyond the scope of this paper.
-We strongly emphasize that consideration of load balancing in the context of a two-BS system only has been used extensively and successfully in previous treatments, e.g.~\cite{yanmaz_jsac_2004,tonguz_ieeetmc_2008,jiang_ton_1996,jeon_jsac_2000}.
+Furthermore, two-cells provide a fundamental functional pair for the purposes of studying load balancing from the context of off-loading connections from a highly congested cell to a less congested one.
+We strongly emphasize that consideration of load balancing in the context of a two-BS system has been used extensively and successfully in previous treatments, e.g.~\cite{yanmaz_jsac_2004,tonguz_ieeetmc_2008,jiang_ton_1996,jeon_jsac_2000}.

 Cell 1 has $M_1$ available basic bandwidth units, as referred to in~\cite{deniz_ieeewc_2003} or more commonly referred to as channels, and cell 2 has $M_2$ available channels.
-The throughput of every channel in each cell is the same and equal to $H$\,bits/second.
+Note that channels can also represent WCDMA codes in the context of UMTS.
+The throughput of every channel in each cell is the same and equal to $R$\,bits/second.
 We assume that channels are mutually orthogonal and that there is no interference in the set of channels belonging to cells 1 and 2.
-Each BS emits a signal using omnidirectional antennas and we assume a circular contour signal coverage model, in which full signal strength is received within a certain radius of the BS, and no signal is available beyond that radius, as used in e.g.~\cite{eklundh_ieeetc_1986,tonguz_ieeetmc_2008,wu_ieeejsac_2001}.
+Each BS emits a signal using omnidirectional antennas and we assume a circular contour signal coverage model, in which full signal strength is received within a certain radius of the BS, and no signal is available beyond that radius, as used in e.g.~\cite{eklundh_ieeetc_1986,tonguz_ieeetmc_2008,wu_ieeejsac_2001,son_ieeetwc_2009}.